Drunk driving law by country: Canada

 The Criminal Law Amendment Act, 1968–69 made it illegal to drive with a BAC in excess of 80 mg/100 mL of blood.
 Refusal of a police officer's demand to provide a breath sample was made an offence at the same time and both began as summary conviction offenses, with a maximum fine of up to $5000 and up to six months imprisonment.
+Many provinces have administrative penalties related to drunk driving.
+These penalties include immediate driver's licence suspensions and heavy fines.
+These penalties are often imposed for blood-alcohol concentrations exceeding 40 or 50 mg/dL.